bongosway/blog/content/posts/what-a-year-2020.md

 {{< tweet 1309196903964463105 >}}

 {{< tweet 1321892810488950784 >}}

 ## Speaking and Coaching
-- Guest lecturer, teaching students introduction to Test automation
+- Guest lecturer, teaching students introduction to Test automation.
-- Conducted business seminar for a Charity in Colchester (before Covid-19 😉)
+- Conducted business seminar for a Charity in Colchester (before Covid-19 😉).
-- Coached few testers into leadership roles
+- Coached few testers into leadership roles.

 ## Open Source
 - The Selenium core team accepted 4 of my Pull requests 🥳